 Kathy has lived in Anderson Valley for over 35 years and has enjoyed gardening in her spare time.
 A recently retired teacher, she is now learning website management to keep the NSSLF website up and running.

-Steve and Margie are native Northern Californians but lived 28 years in Ohio and West Virginia for academic jobs.
-They have lived in the rural countryside for most of their lives and have way too much experience with hands-on house remodeling, but also enjoyed gardening, beekeeping, and raising chickens for eggs and meat.
-Margie bakes a mean loaf of artisan bread, and Steve is a home brewer.
-They purchased their retirement property in Anderson Valley in 1999 in anticipation of moving near their children, then retired and moved here permanently in 2006.
-They are enthusiastic proponents of just do-it-yourself and the rewards of not-so-simple technology.
+Steve is a native Northern Californian where he was a machinery mechanic and constructed scientific test equipment.
+He went back to school and moved to Ohio and West Virginia for 28 years for academic jobs.
+He has lived in the rural countryside for most of his life and has had way too much experience with hands-on house remodeling, but also enjoyed gardening, beekeeping, and raising chickens for eggs and meat.
+Steve bakes a mean loaf of artisan bread, is a home brewer, and a scientific illustrator.
+He and his wife, Margie, purchased their retirement property in the Anderson Valley in 1999 in anticipation of moving near their children, then retired and moved here permanently in 2006.
+He is an enthusiastic proponent of just do-it-yourself and the rewards of not-so-simple technology.

 Beth has over 30 years experience as an herbalist teacher, Flower Essence Practitioner, and Nutritional Counselor.
 She loves assisting others to experience local and native plants with their many offerings for us, as we look at our own part in the nature of all being.
 Beth was a founding member of the Sonoma County Herb Association, president of the Association for three years, and co-created their Herb Festival for eight years.
 She developed and ran the Wellness Center at Northern California Women’s Herb Symposium for twelve years.
 Now she’s excited about creating an interactive, safe Wellness space for the Not-So-Simple Living Fair.